|

 women sometimes lost voting rights they possessed under older system of

 property qualifications.
+III.
+Martin

 Van Buren and the Revival of National Political Parties